 Wanting to quit using tobacco products or e-cigarettes is the first step, but quitting can be difficult.
 Often, tobacco and cigarettes are used in a social setting, meaning that a physical dependence on nicotine isn’t the only thing that must be overcome to end an addiction.
 For users of smokeless tobacco, there is often still a need to have something in their mouths, despite trying to quit.
 These individuals may benefit from chewing gum.
 Using a nicotine patch or nicotine gum may help reduce the cravings while weaning an individual off nicotine.
 These should be used in combination with therapy or group counseling to address the mental, social, and emotional aspects of quitting the use of tobacco products.
-The questions below provide some resources on how to get started.

 How is nicotine addiction treated?

 Together with your doctor, you can talk about all aspects of your addiction, including its severity, and come up with a plan of action that is specific to you that will provide the best chance of recovery.
 Your doctor may recommend certain prescription medications to help beat nicotine addiction and combat symptoms of withdrawal, but they may also recommend over-the-counter nicotine replacement therapies, such as gum, patches, or lozenges.
 He or she may also refer you to a mental health specialist for one-on-one counseling.

 What resources are available for individuals with a nicotine addiction?